An equivalent of Kronecker's Theorem for powers of an Algebraic Number and Structure of Linear Recurrences of fixed length: Abstract

-On the other side we show using asymptotic estimates for Toeplitz determinants that we cannot have $\epsilon$-density for sufficiently large $m$ whenever $\epsilon$ is strictly smaller than $1/M(A(x))$.
-In the process of proving this we obtain a result of independent interest about the structure of the $\Z$-module of integral linear recurrences of fixed length determined by a non-monic polynomial.
+On the other hand using asymptotic estimates for Toeplitz determinants we show that for sufficiently large $m$ we cannot have $\epsilon$-density if $\epsilon$ is a fixed number strictly smaller than $1/M(A(x))$.
+As a byproduct of the proof we obtain a result of independent interest about the structure of the $\Z$-module of integral linear recurrences of fixed length determined by a non-monic polynomial.